solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 title: "Solana Test Validator Guide"
 seoTitle: "Solana Test Validator Guide"
 description:
-  "How to run localnet on your computer by using the solana test validator for local development."
+  "How to run localnet on your computer by using the Solana test validator for local development."
 tags:
   - validator